enlightware/ferlium/README.md

 ### For developers and integrators

 * A pragmatic language: e.g. provides a mutable value semantics
-* Avoid re-implementing native types in the IR (i.e., no int, bool, etc. explicit there)
+* Avoid re-implementing native types in the HIR (i.e., no int, bool, etc. explicit there),
-* Smooth binding with native Rust code
+* Smooth binding with native Rust code (currently as interpreted code, later through a simple [ABI](doc/abi.md))
 * Rich integration possibilities with the native platform (e.g. for platform-managed values)

 ### Scope and non-scope